Stacey Porter

 Stacey Porter (born 29 March 1982) is an Australian professional indigenous softball first/third baseman.
 She represents New South Wales in Australian national competitions, where she has won several national championships on the junior and senior team.
-She played university softball for the University of Hawaii from 2001 to 2003 where she set several records and was named to the All-American team.
+She played university softball for the University of Hawaiʻi at Mānoa from 2001 to 2003 where she set several records and was named to the All-American team.
 She plays professional softball in Japan.
 She represented Australia at the junior level and continues to represent Australia at the senior level and is current Australian Captain.
 Stacey competed at the 2004 Summer Olympics where she won a silver medal and the 2008 Summer Olympics where she won a bronze medal and has competed in multiple world softball championships.

 Personal

 Porter, an Indigenous Australian, was born on 29 March 1982 in Tamworth, New South Wales.
 She is 183 cm tall.
 She attended Peel High School, while playing club field hockey.
-She later attended the University of Hawaii at Manoa and was a freshman in 2001, and a junior in 2003.
+She later attended the University of Hawaiʻi at Mānoa and was a freshman in 2001, and a junior in 2003.
 Growing up, she wanted to be a travel agent.

 Porter has moved around.
-From 2001 to 2003, she was in Hawaii, U.S., where she attended the University of Hawaii at Manoa.
+From 2001 to 2003, she was in Hawaii, United States, where she attended the University of Hawaiʻi at Mānoa.
 In 2006, she was living in Stanhope Gardens, New South Wales and in 2008, she was living in Glenwood, New South Wales.
 She moved to the Sydney area from Tamworth to gain access to better training facilities.